apify/actor-scraper/docs/web-scraper/tutorial.md

 };
 ```

 It might look a little too complex at first glance, but let me walk you through it.
 We take our `$wrapper` and find the `<time>` elements it contains.
-There are two, so we grab the second one using the `.eq(1)` call and then we read its `datetime` attribute, because that's where a unix timestamp is stored as a `string`.
+There are two, so we grab the second one using the `.eq(1)` call (it's zero indexed) and then we read its `datetime` attribute, because that's where a unix timestamp is stored as a `string`.

 But we would much rather see a readable date in our results, not a unix timestamp, so we need to convert it.
 Unfortunately the `new Date()` constructor will not accept a `string`, so we cast the `string` to a `number` using the `Number()` function before actually calling `new Date()`.
 Phew!